Coordination layer

 Executive brief

-ClinicZones standardizes how work is assigned, escalated, tracked, and closed across multiple coordination tiers.
-The public layer demonstrates the command value without disclosing the internal dispatch rule tree.
+RUISA ClinicZones provides a structured model for how work may be assigned, escalated, tracked, and closed across multiple coordination tiers.
+The public layer presents the doctrine, command value, and coordination logic without mapping the internal decision tree or detailed intervention structure.

-Dispatch outcome: work is directed to the right coordination layer at the right time
+Dispatch outcome: work can be directed to the appropriate coordination layer at the appropriate time

-Coordination outcome: fewer routing delays and clearer escalation paths
+Coordination outcome: potential for reduced routing delay and clearer escalation paths

-Leadership value: reliable visibility from mission start to closure
+Leadership value: stronger visibility from mission start to closure

 Operational scope: internal movement, external coordination, continuity, and completion discipline